PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

 - generate resource : `php artisan make:resource V1\Name\NameResource`
 - generate collection : `php artisan make:resource V1\Name\NameCollection`
 - generate request : `php artisan make:request V1\Name\StoreNameRequest`
+- generate policy : `php artisan make:policy NamePolicy --model=Name`

+## Project current state

+### Ideas
+- Calendar to deal with courses and formations being available multiple times (instead of updating each entry)

+### Possible improvements
+- Dynamic api routing
+  - get folders
+  - path is name of the folder with a first lowercase
+  - include routes from inside the folder
+- Improve seeders
+- Reduce code redundancy in controllers.
+- Improve controllers by using observers on models.
+- models should also return errors whenever a resource is locked for example.

+### Todo
+- Todo's in the source code.
+- User:
+  - Cannot update their own role.
+  - Other people than owner can't update the password.

+- App access
+  - Policy secures all controller methods using the site_role.
+  - Tokens must have 24h limit of validity

+- Available for non logged :
+  - formations & course; in the resources, block some relations by role not to everything.